Wandalen/wTesting/doc/visual/tutorial/Comparison.md

 - Puppeteer supports only testing in Chrome.
 - Puppeteer has workers API
 - Puppeteer supports headless mode
+- Puppeteer is better for unit tests, as unit tests should be fast enough

 - Spectron has more useful methods/shortcuts related to element interaction.
 - Spectron methods return the thenable object, supports command chaining.